-The free family Wye Valley River Festival has left a wake of memories and creative delights!
+Meanwhile, the Wye Valley River Festival 2016 left a wake of memories and creative delights !

-The Full evaluation reports can be viewed through these links:-
+The Full evaluation reports for the Wye Valley River Festival 2016 can be viewed through these links:-

-We had a very successful Festival, spreading the word about the importance of the River Wye both as our local environment and as a global water artery, which connects us to other people and rivers around the world.
-We had nearly too much water at some events but that did not dampen what has been an incredibly vibrant and involving community event – we have worked with more than 520 schoolchildren in preparing for the festival, making the wonderful festival flags.
-We were deluged with more than 1000 origami birds made by local people of all ages for an avian art installation at Tintern Old Station, and have brought together more than 220 individual singers, musicians and amateur actors from our riverside communities to perform at the events alongside seasoned professionals.
-We have also been entertained by 17 local youth theatre groups, choirs and bands.
-170 torchbearers from the local communities have joined with us to bless the waters of the Wye at the different events along the river and we have welcomed in excess of 27,000 visitors and 1200 local school children.
+We had a very successful 2016 Festival, spreading the word about the importance of the River Wye both as our local environment and as a global water artery, which connects us to other people and rivers around the world.
+We had nearly too much water at some events bewteen 29th April & 15th May, but that did not dampen what was an incredibly vibrant and involving community event – we worked with more than 520 schoolchildren in preparing for the Festival, making the wonderful Festival flags.
+We were deluged with more than 1000 origami birds made by local people of all ages for an avian art installation at Tintern Old Station, and brought together more than 220 individual singers, musicians and amateur actors from our riverside communities to perform at the events alongside seasoned professionals.
+We were also entertained by 17 local youth theatre groups, choirs and bands.
+170 torchbearers from the local communities joined with us to bless the waters of the Wye at the different events along the river and we welcomed in excess of 27,000 visitors and 1200 local school children.

 Have a look at the e-programme below or through the button on the right for an idea of what went on.
 Wye Valley River Festival 2016 was an artistic out pouring of silliness, song, story and spectacle in our outstanding landscape that connects you with our complex and universal relationship with water.
 The Water Ones and the Caravans celebrated nature, culture landscape and life along the River Wye and beyond.